A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Examples

 The Penrose tilings are often described as \(5\)-to-\(2\) cut and project sets, with window the projection of the \(5\)-dimensional hypercube, originally observed through De Bruijn's grid method \cite{dBr81}, see also \cite[Section 7.5.2]{AOI}.
 This description can be inconvenient for analysis, as \(\Gamma_<\) is not dense in \(\intl \cong \R^3\) and instead \(\overline{\Gamma_<} \cong \R^2 \times \Z\).
 The projection \(\pi_\vee\) is also not injective on \(\Gamma\); the description above, as a \(4\)-to-\(2\) cut and project set with cyclic internal space component is derived from a quotient of this one, restricted to internal space \(\intl \cong \R^2 \times \Z\), which slices the window into \(4\) pentagons (and isolated vertices in two components, which may be discarded, since one considers non-singular cut and project sets and their limits), see \cite[Figure 7.8]{AOI}.
 However, the \(5\)-to-\(2\) description naturally defines an interesting family of cut and project sets, parametrised by \(\gamma \in \R\), given by translating the window in the discrete direction, defining (up to MLD) the \emph{generalised} Penrose tilings.
 See \cite{PK87}, \cite[Remark 7.8]{AOI} and \cite[Section 7.5.2]{AOI} for further details.

-The generalised Penrose tilings may still be described by cut and project schemes with internal space \(\intl \cong \R^2 \times (\Z/5\Z)\) and, after the modification outlined in Section \ref{sec: multiple components}, can then be taken up to MLD as having internal space \(\intl \cong \R^2\) and lattice \(G\) as above for the standard Penrose tilings.
+The generalised Penrose tilings may still be described by cut and project schemes with internal space \(\intl \cong \R^2 \times (\Z/5\Z)\) and, by the results of Section \ref{sec: multiple components}, can then be taken up to MLD as having internal space \(\intl \cong \R^2\) and lattice \(G\) as above for the standard Penrose tilings.
 Then \(W\) is a union of pentagons or decagons, with supporting subspaces \(\sH_0\) unchanged, so {\Cpx} still holds by Theorem \ref{thm: generalised complexity} and, since \(G_<\) remains the same and the scheme is indecomposable, {\D} also holds.

 It follows that the generalised Penrose tilings that satisfy weak homogeneity are {\LR}, by Theorem \ref{thm: main1}.
 Presumably weak homogeneity holds precisely when \(\gamma \in \Q\).
 Otherwise, one needs to calculate the displacement set \(F\) between the generalised vertices, which depends on \(\gamma\).
 Then, by Theorem \ref{thm: main2}, {\LR} fails if \(G_<\) is not Diophantine with respect to \(F\), and there is some \(N \in \N\) so that {\LR} holds if \(\frac{1}{N}G_<\) is Diophantine with respect to \(F\).
-It follows from our complete characterisation of {\LR} in Theorem \ref{thm: iff for LR} that \(N\) may be taken independently of the particular displacements \(\sH\) of the supporting subspaces, and thus independently of the parameter \(\gamma\).
+By Remark \ref{rem: value of N}, the value \(N\) may be taken independently of the particular displacements \(\sH\) of the supporting subspaces, and thus independently of the parameter \(\gamma\).
 Of course, it is tempting to hope that Question \ref{q: general question in DA} is answered in the positive, in which case this \(N\) can be ignored and {\DF} is both necessary and sufficient for {\LR}, given {\Cpx}.